noushinkhaki/repo5/README.md

 Then, the topic should be created by the following command:

-{path to Kafka}>.\bin\windows\kafka-topics.bat --zookeeper localhost:2181 --topic mytopic -create --partitions 4 --replication-factor 1
+{path to Kafka}>.\bin\windows\kafka-topics.bat --zookeeper localhost:2181 --topic words.processed -create --partitions 4 --replication-factor 1

 After building it by Maven, the service is ready to be run by 2 either ways: